Cabeda/jecabeda-blog/src/pages/2022/20221117-duckdb_transports/index.md

 select count(distinct route_id) from routes;
 ```

-Both return 73 so we can safely say in Porto there's 73 routes.
+Both return 73 so we can safely say that in Porto there are 73 routes.
 But how many stops do we have per line?

 ```sql{numberLines: true}
 create table route_stops as